linjiaotou/grafana_chinese/docs/sources/datasources/cloudwatch.md

 weight = 200
 +++

-# AWS CloudWatch data source
+# Using AWS CloudWatch in Grafana

 Grafana ships with built-in support for CloudWatch.
 Add it as a data source, then you are ready to build dashboards or use Explore with CloudWatch metrics and CloudWatch Logs.

-This topic explains options, variables, querying, and other options specific to this data source.
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
-Only users with the organization admin role can add data sources.
+## Adding the data source

+1. In the side menu under the `Configuration` link, click on `Data Sources`.
+1. Click the `Add data source` button.
+1. Select `Cloudwatch` in the `Cloud` section.

-> **Note:** If you have issues with getting this data source to work and Grafana is giving you undescriptive errors, then check your log file (try looking in /var/log/grafana/grafana.log).
+> **Note:** If at any moment you have issues with getting this data source to work and Grafana is giving you undescriptive errors then don't

-## Cloudwatch settings

-To access data source settings, hover your mouse over the **Configuration** (gear) icon, then click **Data Sources**, and then click the AWS Cloudwatch data source.
+> forget to check your log file (try looking in /var/log/grafana/grafana.log).

 | Name                       | Description                                                                                                             |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------------------- |